drinkingtea/website/content/posts/developer-handbook.md

 ### Error Handling

-Exceptions are clean and nice in userland code running in environments with expansive system resources, but absolutely unacceptable in code running in restrictive bare metal environments.
+Exceptions are clean and nice in userland code running in environments with expansive system resources, but they are a bit of a pain in small bare metal environments.
 The GBA build has them disabled.
-Exceptions cause the compiler to generate a great deal of extra code that inflates the size of the binary.
+Exceptions cause also the compiler to generate a great deal of extra code that inflates the size of the binary.
 The binary size bloat is often cited as one of the main reasons why many embedded developers prefer C to C++.